-We would ski in pairs.
-It was necessary to stick together because there were things that could happen, such as falling down a treewell, which required immediate help.
+We would always ski in pairs at the Pass.
+It was necessary to stick together because there were too many things that could happen, such as falling down a tree-well, which required immediate help.
 I always paired up with Gord Peyto because he knew the area really well and he was one of the best skiers.

-Mount Fidelity had several great runs, featuring both tree skiing and open slopes.
-The Bost Headwall, the Mine Run (watch out for the old mine shafts) and the South Run were all great, but my personal favorite was the Windfalls where numerous huge BC trees had fallen perpendicular to the hill and in the winter were covered with several feet of snow.
-If you knew where to the effect was like going down a staircasetwo turns and a drop, two turns and a drop.
-If you didn’t know where to things could get dicey.
+Mount Fidelity had several great “runs”, featuring both tree skiing and open slopes.
+The Bostock Headwall, the Mine Run (watch out for the old mine shafts) and the South Run were all great, but my personal favourite was the Windfalls where numerous huge B.C. trees had fallen perpendicular to the hill and in the winter were covered with several feet of snow.
+If you knew where to ski, the effect was like going down a staircase—two turns and a drop, two turns and a drop.
+If you didn’t know where to ski, things could get dicey.

-The trick was to get down first in the untracked snow because it was much more difficult to ski in .
-Gordy and I knew all the best routes, but the rest of the guys soon wise to us, so we had to use some creative tactics to get the best snow.
-We would stop in a place where they couldn’t see for example, making it impossible to choose a route.
+The trick was to always get down first in the untracked snow because it was much more difficult to ski in the tracks.
+Gordy and I knew all the best routes, but the rest of the guys soon became wise to us, so we had to use some creative tactics to get the best snow.
+We would stop in a place where they couldn’t see the slope below, for example, making it impossible for them to choose a route.
 Then I would say, “Okay, we are going to go to the left down here.”

 Everybody skied off to the left while Gordy and I headed right.
-On the next run, Gordy would say, “kay we are going to the left again” Wise to us, everybody went to the right, while Gordy and I the best snow to the left.
-That wasn’t going to work a second time, so the next run, I said, “kay Gordy, you go to the left and I’ll go to the right.”
+On the next run, Gordy would say, “Okay, we are going to the left again.”
+Wise to us, everybody went to the right, while Gordy and I skied the best snow to the left.
+That wasn’t going to work a second time, so the next run, I said, “Okay, Gordy, you go to the left and I’ll go to the right.”
 We knew that behind a little clump of trees on the South Run just below us was a perfect open slope of snow.
 So Gordy took off to the left with everybody following right on his heals.
-Meanwhile I headed straight down into the open draw.
+Meanwhile, I headed straight down into the open draw.
 Gordy let the other wardens pass him by, made a sharp right turn and came into the draw just below me.
-I didn’t see him coming and we crashed…the two of us on that wideopen slope and we hit each other.
+I didn’t see him coming and we crashed…the two of us on that wide-open slope and we hit each other.
 Oh boy.

 The hundredth anniversary of Canadian National Parks in 1985 was cause for celebration for all of us and we marked the year with a few great trips.
-That summer a group of us Banff National Park, Canada’s first national park and thus the reason for the anniversary, and eleven first ascents, all in one small area of the park.
-This was odd because at the time it would have been impossible to find eleven first ascents in all of Jasper Park, but Banff ha tended to be more about the sights and mountains the highway corridor.
+That summer, a group of us spent some time in Banff National Park, Canada’s first national park and thus the reason for the anniversary, and climbed eleven first ascents, all in one small area of the park.
+This was odd because at the time it would have been impossible to find eleven first ascents in all of Jasper Park, but Banff had tended to be more about the sights and mountains accessible the highway corridor, rather than deep in the backcountry.

 I had thought for a long time that it would be nice to spend New Year’s on top of Mount Edith Cavell, a mountain that holds so many good memories for me.
 As the hundredth anniversary of Canadian National Parks approached in 1985, I thought what better way to start that year off.